FilipWirsen/pp4-restaurant-project/README.md

 ## **CREDITS**

 * [Djecrety](https://djecrety.ir/) was used to generate my secret key
-* For my menu page i used [Bootdey](https://www.bootdey.com/snippets/view/bs4-Food-Menu) as a template and modified the code to fit my projet.
+* For my menu page i used i copied a template that i found on [Bootdey](https://www.bootdey.com/snippets/view/bs4-Food-Menu) and modified the code to fit my project.
 * All images are taken from google and they all have the creative commons license.
 * [Stack Overflow](https://stackoverflow.com/) was used for research and inspiration.
 * [Django Documentaion](https://docs.djangoproject.com/en/4.0/)